elmasse/elmasse.io/posts/2019-01-03-babel-webpack-rollup.md

 published: false
 ---

-This is a question that crossed my mind so many times: When do I need to use `webpack`?, or `rollup` (or any other bundler like `parcel`).
-When `babel` is just enough?
-I'm still not sure I have the right answer but, I'm gonna explain here for my future reference when and why I choose to use one or the other, or usually both.

----

-## Context

 Last year I started to work on several projects.
-Libraries, websites, apps, SDKs, etc. Each of them have their own requirements and different audiences.
+Libraries, websites, apps, SDKs, etc. Each of them has its own requirements and different audiences.
 How a library is consumed is completely different from how a website or an app is deployed.
 I have also experimented with monorepos (lerna) and workspaces (yarn).
 This post aims to describe a few different scenarios.

-### Monorepos / Workspaces modules

-There are a few decisions to make when you want to use a monorepo or workspace.
-How are you going to publish and consume your modules?
-What kind of modules do you have (micro-services, helpers, utils, components)?

 Let's start digging into the differences first between _Transpilers_ and _Bundlers_.